How to Read Egyptian Hieroglyphs

 How to Read Egyptian Hieroglyphs is a primer on understanding Egyptian hieroglyphs.
-The text was written by Mark Collier (Egyptologist), and Bill Manley, c.
-1998.
+The text was written by Mark Collier (Egyptologist) and Bill Manley around 1998.

 The standard version of analytic Egyptian hieroglyphs is based upon the 26 categories of the Gardiner's Sign List (about 700 signs), still the basic standard.
 According to WorldCat, the book is widely known and is held in 1062 libraries.
 How to Read Egyptian Hieroglyphs uses a simple approach with just six categories: